- 1 Compare Practice Fusion Vs. Kareo

 Pricing – Practice Fusion Vs. Kareo

 Kareo does not require any setup fee nor do users need to enter long-term contracts.
-It is a cloud-based deployment and requires a monthly subscription fee per user.
+It is a cloud-based deployment and requires a monthly subscription fee per user. you can read more here on Kareo’s pricing model.

 Practice Fusion is a highly cost-effective EHR.
 It is a free solution that does not require subscription fee.